-THE MARXIST THEORY of the state remains a muddle despite the recent revival of interest in the subject.1 Substantial progress has been made in formulating a critique of orthodox Marxist formulations that reduce the state to a mere reflection of economic interests.
+The Marxist theory of the state remains a muddle despite the recent revival of interest in the subject.
+Substantial progress has been made in formulating a critique of orthodox Marxist formulations that reduce the state to a mere reflection of economic interests.
 However, the outlines of an adequate alternative Marxist theory are not yet clear.

 This is most dramatically indicated by the continued popularity in Marxist circles of explanations of state policies or of conflicts within the state that are remarkably similar to orthodox formulations in their tendency to see the state as a reflection of the interests of certain groups in the capitalist class.
-Many Marxists, for example, were drawn to interpretations of Watergate that saw
+Many Marxists, for example, were drawn to interpretations of Watergate that saw it as a conflict between two different wings of the capitalist class.

-In addition to the SR collectives, I'd like to thank the McNeil Marxist Group, Clarence Lo, and Theda Skocpol for their help on this article. it as a conflict between two different wings of the capitalist class.2 This gap between theory and the explanation of actual historical events demonstrates that the critique of orthodox Marxist formulations has not been carried far enough.
-These earlier formulations-even when they have been carefully criticized and dismissed-sneak back into many current analyses because they remain embedded in the basic concepts of Marxist analysis.
+This gap between theory and the explanation of actual historical events demonstrates that the critique of orthodox Marxist formulations has not been carried far enough.
+These earlier formulations - even when they have been carefully criticized and dismissed - sneak back into many current analyses because they remain embedded in the basic concepts of Marxist analysis.

 This essay proposes two elements of an alternative Marxist theory of the state.
 The first element is a different way of conceptualizing the ruling class and its relationship to the state.
-This reconceptualization makes possible the second element - the elaboration of a structural framework which specifies the concrete mechanisms that make the state a capitalist state, whereas other structural theories have tended to analyze structures in an abstract and mystifying way.3
+This reconceptualization makes possible the second element - the elaboration of a structural framework that specifies the concrete mechanisms that make the state a capitalist state, whereas other structural theories have tended to analyze structures in an abstract and mystifying way.

 Although these two elements do not provide a complete Marxist theory of the state, they do provide a new way of thinking about the sources of rationality within capitalism.
 Contemporary Marxists have been forced to acknowledge that despite its fundamental irrationality, capitalism in the developed world has shown a remarkable capacity to rationalize itself in response to the twin dangers of economic crisis and radical working-class movements.
-Since the present historical period again poses for the left the threat of successful capitalist rationalization, the understanding of the sources of capitalism's capacity for self-reform is of the utmost political importance.
-The traditional Marxist explanation of capitalist rationality is to root it in the consciousness of some sector of the ruling class.
-In this light, capitalist reform reflects the conscious will and understanding of some sector of the capitalist class that has grasped the magnitude of the problem and proposes a set of solutions.
-The alternative framework being proposed here suggests that the capacity of capitalism to rationalize itself is

-^{} By "rationalization" and "capitalist reform," I am referring primarily to the use of the state in new ways to overcome economic contradictions and to facilitate the integration of the working class.
-Rationalization must be distinguished from strategies of forcing the working class to bear the costs of economic contradictions through dramatic reductions in living standards combined with severe political repression.
+[By "rationalization" and "capitalist reform," I am referring primarily to the use of the state in new ways to overcome economic contradictions and to facilitate the integration of the working class.
+Rationalization must be distinguished from strategies of forcing the working class to bear the costs of economic contradictions through dramatic reductions in living standards combined with severe political repression.]